BitInByte/.dotfiles/README.md

 This config only works with Neovim +0.8.
 It is almost 100% Lua and ViM doesn't support it.

+## Window Manager
+This config uses yabai to manage windows in similar way as awesome wm in arch linux.
+There are some settings that need to be changed though.
+In order to be able to use it, we need to first, create a couple of workspaces (in my case I have 4 which i think is enough) and then enable the following settings:

+keyboard => keyboard shortcuts => Mission Control => mission control => enable all switch to desktop options. accessibility => display => reduce motion on

+Then, in order to use raycast which is way faster than spotlight, we need to disable spotlight.
+To do so, we disable the follow settings:

+keyboard => keyboard shortcuts => spotlight => disable all options
 ## External Dependencies

 ### Neovim